ckeditor/ckeditor5/docs/installation/integrations/react.md

 }
 ```

 Below it, you will find another loader that handles the CSS files.
-You need to disable it for CKEditor 5 CSS as well.
+You need to disable it for CKEditor&nbsp;5 CSS as well.
 Its definition starts with `test: cssModuleRegex`:

 ```js
 {